New Research: Possible Ways to Slow Aging

 The clinical trial Targeting Aging with Metformin (TAME) explores metformin’s potential ability to prolong health span by studying how long it takes for participants to develop age-related diseases such as cardiovascular disease and dementia.
 Metformin also needs further study in terms of its effects on individuals.
 Its mode of action and potential side effects are not fully understood.24

 Rapamycin is a cell growth inhibitor (protein mTOR) and immunosuppressant that is produced by bacteria and used to treat cancer and prevent organ rejection.
-Inhibiting the protein mTOR allows cells time to recycle damaged proteins instead of allowing them to build up in cells.
+Inhibiting the protein mTOR gives cells time to recycle damaged proteins instead of allowing them to build up in cells.
 Producing replacement proteins is the preferred process because it takes less energy to build proteins than to recycle them.25 Rapamycin also targets senescent cells.26

-In 2021, researchers in Shanghai found that procyanidin C1, a natural compound found in grape seeds, prolonged the life of old mice by 9% and improved their physical fitness.
+In 2021, researchers in Shanghai found that procyanidin C1, a natural compound found in grape seeds, prolonged the lives of old mice by 9% and improved their physical fitness.
 Procyanidin C1 helps to clear older or senescent cells from the body before they cause damage by releasing inflammatory chemicals.28

 In another animal study, researchers found that when mice were treated with quercetin (a plant pigment) and dasatinib (treats blood cancer), older cells were destroyed, and the mice became healthier, stronger, and lived longer.

-Animal studies have shown that senolytic drugs (kill old and damaged cells) can delay, prevent or ease more than 40 diseases.26
+Animal studies have shown that senolytic drugs (kill old and damaged cells) can delay, prevent, or ease more than 40 diseases.26

 Supplements that reduce oxidative stress or activate SIRT enzymes are thought to support antiaging.
 Research supports the theory that DNA damage, not oxidative damage, contributes most to the aging process.